LEAGUE RULES

 If the two teams are from different divisions then the team from the lower division will be declared the winner.

-If both teams are from the same division then the Sudden Death rules from the Bloodbowl Rulebook will come into effect.
+FROM SEASON 4: If both teams are from the same division then the player that was knocked out earliest in the previous KO Cup will be declared the winner.
+If neither of these rules achieve a winner then the Sudden Death rules from the Bloodbowl Rulebook will come into effect.

 Both teams will roll a D6, rerolling ties, and the first team to win three die rolls will be declared the winner